-To enhance the Auxiliarist's competence and professionalism, members should further their training.
+To enhance an Auxiliarist's competence and professionalism, members should further their training.
 Member training is considered the "backbone" of the Coast Guard Auxiliary and enables members to contribute fully to Auxiliary activities.
-Member training is the primary responsibility of the unit training officer.
-However, the ultimate responsibility for ensuring member training and program participation rests with the flotilla commander.
-Many members join the Auxiliary to receive advanced training, and the flotilla commander should ensure this opportunity is available.
+Member training is the primary responsibility of the FSO-MT.
+However, the ultimate responsibility for ensuring member training and program participation rests with the Flotilla Commander.
+Many members join the Auxiliary to receive advanced training, and the Flotilla Commander should ensure this opportunity is available.

-Be sure your Member Training (MT) officer and Flotilla Commander (FC) are made aware of your areas of interest!!
+Be sure your FSO-MT and Flotilla Commander (FC) are made aware of your areas of interest!

-For information on Auxiliary training opportunities, read the following Sections in Chapter 8 of the Auxiliary Manual or New Member Reference Guide.
-In addition, all Coast Guard "C" school level training is available to Auxiliarist; access this information through the Coast Guard Auxiliary Internet "Home page."
+For information on Auxiliary training opportunities, read Chapter 8 of the Auxiliary Manual or New Member Reference Guide.
+In addition, Coast Guard "C" school level training is available to Auxiliarists.
+Access this information through the Coast Guard Auxiliary C-school portal online at https://SCHOOL.AUXSERVICES.ORG/.